derenkarabulak/ecommerce/README.md

 # What is it?
 E-commerce project with React.js, Redux, Tailwind CSS and Firebase.
+#How to run?
+  -Go the project directory from your terminal.<br/>
+  -Run "npm start"

 # Visuals
 ### Add products to your favorites list.
 With English and Turkish language options.